Prathik-Jain/bridgeweave-submission/README.md

 Local: http://localhost:3000
 ```

-the site will be up on the same site.
+the site will be up on the same url.